Information Literacy. Gottesman Libraries, Columbia University,

 Examples: security camera footage of a house being broken into.

-Fake news and misinformation are not the only roadblocks to good research.
 Finding quality information means being able to find appropriate, accurate, well-researched, and timely sources.
 Here are 6 ways you can help determine if a source meets your specific research needs:

 Source Evaluation Checklist